-10 'Understanding Courts - A report by JUSTICE' (2019) makes recommendations for improving the understanding of the court process by lay users.
+1o 'Understanding Courts - A report by JUSTICE' (2019) makes recommendations for improving the understanding of the court process by lay users.
 See also 'Remote hearings in the family justice system: a rapid consultation' Ryan and others.
 Nuffield Family Justice Observatory (2020).

 - when in reality their ability to give or absorb evidence has become impaired by tiredness. - 58.
 Where a party or witness is speaking English as a second or third language, thought must be given to reliable ways of assisting and checking understanding.
 The 'communicating interculturally' section in chapter 8 gives general guidance on communicating with those who do not speak English as a second language. - 59.
-Where interpreters are used: - Establish at the outset how and when the interpretation will be carried out. - Ascertain how often they will need breaks. - Ensure they are not marginalised. - Give them confidence at the outset to express difficulties with reception or process. - Control the length and pace of speakers whom the interpreter must interpret the interpreter may find it hard to interrupt or indicate by body language when he or she is having difficulty. - See the sections in chapter 8 on 'language interpreters' and 'the right to speak Welsh' for general guidance on working with interpreters. - 60.
+Where interpreters are used: - Establish at the outset how and when the interpretation will be carried out. - Ascertain how often they will need breaks. - Ensure they are not marginalised. - Give them confidence at the outset to express difficulties with reception or process.

+- See the sections in chapter 8 on 'language interpreters' and 'the right to speak Welsh' for general guidance on working with interpreters. - 60.
 Be careful about muting someone who is demonstrating signs of distress.
 This can make the person feel further excluded and exacerbate any mental health condition. - 61.
 Empathy is harder to express over the telephone or a video platform.
 It may be particularly important to allow individuals time to express their concerns and to feed back to them afterwards the key points they have made, so they know they have been heard. - 62.
 Beware unconscious assumptions: - Be careful not to make unconscious assumptions about individuals from their home surroundings, behaviour or dress.
 It may be different to what one would expect in court: they are at home.
 They may not dress smartly.
 They may be more relaxed; alternatively, they may feel worried because a process which comes inside their home feels like an invasion of their personal space.
 They may be sitting somewhere apparently unsuitable, but it may be the only place that they have; alternatively, they may be sharing space with another household member who needs it for work. - Conversely, where judges are working from home be conscious that parties may make assumptions about the judge from what they see.
 Social barriers between judges and parties may appear exaggerated by everyone appearing in their own homes.
 The judge should keep their own background neutral. - Remember that represented parties are more likely to have had the benefit of legal advice regarding how they should present themselves at home, including how they should dress, where they should sit and how their surroundings should appear.
 Unrepresented parties may not have had this